danthegoodman1/durabletasks/README.md

 Because workflow generation is idempotent, you can safely spawn a workflow from a task, if the workflow ID is determinsitic (e.g. if the same task ran many times, it'd try to spawn a workflow with the same ID every time).
 For example you could use `${currentWorfklowID}-some_suffix`.
 The workflow ID is available in the `TaskExecutionContext`.

+### Use a logger with at least `error` level

+The `Logger` interface is an optional logger that can be passed in to the `WorkflowRunner`.
+At least have something that logs for the `error` log level, so that you know when things are erroring (unexpected errors). `ExpectedError`s will not error log.

 ## Recovery

 When a workflow recovers, it starts off from the first incomplete task.
 This means that tasks can be executed more than once (if a task died moments between execution and storage).